 Mission & Governance

 The T.M.C.
 Asser Instituut’s mission is to further the development of international and European law in such a way that it serves the cultivation of trust and respect in the global, regional, national and local societies in which it operates.

 In view of this mission and building on the academic legacy of our predecessors, the board and staff of the institute strive for continuous dissemination of knowledge and results of their research, through courses, conferences and publications.
 Scholarship and knowledge dissemination are integrated to stimulate intellectual enquiry and lay the foundation for impact in the real legal world.
 In close contacts and interaction with our colleagues at other institutions based in The Hague and farther away, we aim for a role as the preeminent centre for international and European law, that responds to changing social realities for people living in interconnected cities, regions and societies.

 Governance structure of the T.M.C.
 Asser Instituut

 The T.M.C.
-Asser Instituut is a foundation with the University of Amsterdam as its governing body.
-It is an inter-university institute with a modern governance structure and a close working relationship with the University of Amsterdam (UvA – ACIL) on public international law.
+Asser Instituut is a foundation affiliated with the University of Amsterdam.
+It is an inter-university institute with a modern governance structure and a close working relationship with the Law School of the University of Amsterdam on international and European law.